-- 1. Symptomatic urinary tract infections (UTIs), which may be caused by urine staying in the bladder where bacteria can grow, may be avoided or lessened. - 2.
+- 1. Symptomatic urinary tract infections (UTIs, like fever and a strong odor), which may be caused by urine staying in the bladder where bacteria can grow, may be avoided or lessened. - 2.
 Backup of urine (reflux) from a full bladder through the ureters to the kidneys, where it can cause permanent damage, may be prevented or improved. - 3.
 Social continence, and avoiding the diapers, odor, and skin problems that accompany being wet, may be achieved.